IsaakBM/cesmle-ocn-fetch/README.md

   baseline/current-conditions product.
 That means the trusted target product controls the horizontal grid, vertical levels, and ocean-mask geometry used by the fill logic.

+- The current default coastal-fill method is distance-weighted anomaly repair on that trusted target geometry.
+The anomaly, not the final absolute field, is what gets reconstructed before the addition step.

 - The current coastal-fill implementation is intentionally target-mask-based, not coastline-shape-aware beyond that mask.
 It is meant as an anomaly-repair